-Stakeholder Reason for Inclusion Method of involvement Numbers Involved Clubhouse Their story of change is what A random sample of members were Members needs to be measured.
-Their interviewed in depth, using a standard 2 in depth outcomes are integral to the questionnaire (appendix 1) that included exploratory study. questions on change, deadweight, interviews. attribution and drop off as well as an 26 in depth data attempt to understand members gathering relationship with the physical building, interviews in line with the scope of this SROI.
-Some 3 regular attended members were also on the SROI reference group reference group.
-Strategic Without this stakeholder, the We carried out an in depth interview One in depth funder Clubhouse would not exist. with a commissioning senior officer exploratory (Local Their view of the benefits and within the local authority, responsible interview.
-One , drawbacks of the Clubhouse for funding another ICCD certified attended health board Clubhouse in Glasgow.
-This person was reference group. partnership) they are able to answer the also a member of the SROI reference reference group. very relevant question, "Why group. do you fund this model?"
-Referring This includes social work Two of the Scotia's main referring agencies services and other agencies agencies were interviewed in depth and concerned with people with the majority of the remaining referrers 10 of the main mental health issues.
-Their were sent a standard questionnaire referral agencies aimed at identifying their main returned the to this model and their outcomes. questionnaire desired outcomes will inform the story of change.
+Stakeholder Reason for Inclusion Method of involvement Numbers Involved Clubhouse Members Their story of change is what needs to be measured.
+Their outcomes are integral to the study.
+A random sample of members were interviewed in depth, using a standard questionnaire (appendix 1) that included questions on change, deadweight, attribution and drop off as well as an attempt to understand members relationship with the physical building, in line with the scope of this SROI.
+Some members were also on the SROI reference group.
+2 in depth exploratory interviews.
+26 in depth data gathering interviews 3 regular attended reference group Strategic funder (Local authority and health board partnership) they are able to answer the We carried out an in depth interview with a commissioning senior officer within the local authority, responsible for funding another ICCD certified Clubhouse in Glasgow.
+This person was also a member of the SROI reference group.
+One in depth exploratory interview.
+One attended reference group.
+Referring agencies This includes social work Two of the Scotia's main referring agencies were interviewed in depth and the majority of the remaining referrers were sent a standard questionnaire aimed at identifying their main outcomes.
+10 of the main referral agencies returned the questionnaire